Exhibitor Rules & Regulations

 Use of WEF Trademarks

-WEF hereby grants to Exhibitor a non-exclusive, non-transferable, royalty-free right and license to use any and all trademarks that WEF has developed specifically to identify solely the Exhibition, including the trademark WEFTEC® 2024 (WEF Trademarks) strictly as provided in this license.
+The Water Environment Federation hereby grants to Exhibitor a non-exclusive, non-transferable, royalty-free right and license to use any and all trademarks that WEF has developed specifically to identify solely the Exhibition, including the trademark WEFTEC® 2026 (WEF Trademarks) strictly as provided in this license.
 This right does not include the use of any trademarks which WEF has developed to identify any of its other activities or publications.
 WEF has the right, at its sole discretion, to terminate this license at any time and for any reason, and Exhibitor agrees to cease all use of WEF Trademarks immediately upon receipt of such notice.
 The WEF Trademarks shall be used only by Exhibitor and for the sole purpose of indicating to the public that Exhibitor will be present and exhibiting at the Exhibition.
 The WEF Trademarks shall be used in print, online, email, and exhibit display materials only prior to and during the Exhibition itself.
 This license shall terminate automatically at the close of the Exhibition.
 WEF Trademarks appearing in pictures and/or video recordings of an Exhibitor’s demonstrations or booth created during the Exhibition may be used and shown after the Exhibition provided the picture(s) and/or video are used primarily to show Exhibitor’s booth and do not prominently feature or focus on the WEF Trademarks.
 The WEF Trademarks shall not be used on any promotional materials of Exhibitor, including without limitation: clothing and wearing apparel, stationery, writing instruments, jewelry and accessories, toys and novelty items, and luggage.
 Exhibitor agrees not to use the WEF Trademarks in a manner which may create the impression that WEF endorses, sponsors or is otherwise affiliated with Exhibitor.
 Exhibitor agrees to use the Trademarks in a form identical to that used by WEF and not to alter, amend or mutilate the WEF Trademarks.
 WEF shall determine, at its sole discretion, whether usage of any WEF Trademark by Exhibitor is inconsistent with the educational mission of the Exhibition, or creates a less than positive, wholesome image of WEF, and Exhibitor agrees to cease any such unacceptable use immediately upon receipt of notice from WEF of such unacceptable use.

 Return to Top | Return to Exhibiting Information Home